Teaching Scholarships & Grants

 Samuel Eliot Morison Naval History Scholarship

 This $5,000 scholarship is available only to full commissioned naval officers who wish to retrain to teaching naval history in an American school.
 This niche area is important to understanding America's maritime history, particularly of its military.
 The Officer must already have a degree and be actively studying or pursuing further education such as a Master's Degree.
-A copy of the university transcript is required, as is a 500 word supporting statement.
-To see the full terms and to apply, visit the Naval History and Heritage page here.
+A copy of the university transcript is required, as is a 500-word supporting statement.
+To see the full terms and to apply, visit the Naval History and Heritage Grants and Fellowships page.

 Deadline: end of April every year

 Mathematics is one of the most important subjects to teach in our schools and universities.
 As one of the STEM subjects, it is a recognized graduate shortage area even though we all use it every day.
 Advanced math is vital to the other hard sciences.
 Thinking of pursuing a career in math?
 Here are some scholarships for which you may be eligible.